 Prior to Dasara, there is a Vaahanaotsav for 8 days with separate vaahana ( Elephant,

 Lion, Garuda, Maruti, Peacock, Horse, etc.) every day and a nice procession is taken out.
 Dasara has a huge Rathotsav that moves throughout Shahapur.
 Similar Rathotsav is done for the Venkateshwar temple near Basavan Galli- Bhave chowk corner.

-The Shahapur temple belongs to the Naik family and the utsav has been done since more than 200 years.
+The Shahapur temple belongs to the Naik family and the Utsav has been done for more than 200 years.
 The temple used to get grants from the Nizam of Bijapur until independence.